-Individuals with a visual field cut are at risk of missing visual details in their blind spot.
-For example, a person with a left visual field cut might be at risk of tripping over a chair leg on their left side when walking.
-They might miss words on the leftmost side of the page when reading a book.
+Those with a visual field cut are at risk of missing visual details in their blind spot.
+For example, a person with a left visual field cut might trip over a chair leg on their left side when walking.
+They might miss words on the leftmost side of the page when reading.
 They miss these details because they can no longer see as far to the left when looking straight ahead, as they did before the stroke.
-People with field cuts are encouraged to compensate by performing frequent head turns to the side of their blind spot to get the full picture of their environment.
+People with field cuts can compensate by performing frequent head turns to the side of their blind spot to get the full picture of their environment.

-A visual field cut is usually permanent; however, individuals with this type of vision loss are often aware of their field loss and can learn strategies to function around it successfully.
+Visual field cuts are usually permanent; however, people with this type of vision loss are often aware of the issue and can learn strategies to function around it successfully.

 Visual neglect, hemispatial neglect, and visual inattention are interchangeable terms indicating a lack of awareness of the left or right side of the visual field.
-Unlike a field cut, an individual with neglect is often unaware of the missing information and may require a degree of cueing or assistance to attend to their neglected side.
+Unlike a field cut, a person with neglect is unaware of the missing information and may require a degree of assistance to attend to their neglected side.
 This condition can extend from one's own body into their environment, affecting ability to process different forms of stimuli including sights, touches, and sounds on the neglected side.

 If a stroke damages the nerves that control eye movement, the eyes may no longer be able to stay in the same position or move smoothly together.
 Misalignment of the eyes is known as strabismus.
-Eye misalignment can cause double vision, also known as diplopia, as well as blurred vision.
-A neuro-optometrist or therapist may recommend particular eye movement exercises exercises or issue an eye patch or specially taped glasses to help strengthen weak eye muscles and correct the alignment.
+Eye misalignment can cause diplopia, or double vision, as well as blurred vision.
+A neuro-optometrist may recommend eye movement exercises exercises or issue specially-taped glasses to help strengthen weak eye muscles and correct the alignment.

 Will my vision get better after a stroke?

 While recovery of vision is possible within the first few months after a stroke, some survivors will experience lingering vision loss or dysfunction.
-A visual rehabilitation team including a neuro-optometrist and an occupational therapist can help assess visual function and create a comprehensive treatment plan to allow clients to make the most of their eyesight.
+A visual rehabilitation team including a neuro-optometrist and an occupational therapist can help assess visual function and create a comprehensive treatment plan to help make the most of remaining eyesight.